ralna/GALAHAD/doc/C/rst-dir/clls_functions.rst

 	*
 		- Ao_row

-		- is a one-dimensional array of size A_ne and type int, that holds the row indices of $A_o$ in the sparse co-ordinate storage scheme.
+		- is a one-dimensional array of size A_ne and type int, that holds the row indices of $A_o$ in the sparse co-ordinate and sparse column-wise storage schemes.
 It need not be set for any of the other schemes, and in this case can be NULL.

 	*
 		- Ao_col

-		- is a one-dimensional array of size A_ne and type int, that holds the column indices of $A$ in either the sparse co-ordinate, or the sparse row-wise storage scheme.
-It need not be set when the dense or diagonal storage schemes are used, and in this case can be NULL.
+		- is a one-dimensional array of size A_ne and type int, that holds the column indices of $A_o$ in the sparse co-ordinate and the sparse row-wise storage schemes.
+It need not be set for any of the other schemes, and in this case can be NULL.

 	*
+		- Ao_ptr_ne

+		- is a scalar variable of type int, that holds the length of the pointer array if sparse row or column storage scheme is used for $A_o$.
+For the sparse row scheme,  Ao_ptr_ne should be at least o+1, while for the sparse column scheme,  it should be at least n+1, It need not be set when the other schemes are used.

+	*
 		- Ao_ptr

-		- is a one-dimensional array of size n+1 and type int, that holds the starting position of each row of $A_o$, as well as the total number of entries, in the sparse row-wise storage scheme.
+		- is a one-dimensional array of size o+1 and type int, that holds the starting position of each row of $A_o$, as well as the total number of entries, in the sparse row-wise storage scheme.
+By contrast, it is a one-dimensional array of size n+1 and type int, that holds the starting position of each column of $A_o$, as well as the total number of entries, in the sparse column-wise storage scheme.
 It need not be set when the other schemes are used, and in this case can be NULL.

 	*
 		- A_type

 		- is a one-dimensional array of type char that specifies the :ref:`unsymmetric storage scheme <doxid-index_1main_unsymmetric_matrices>` used for the constraint Jacobian, $A$.
-It should be one of 'coordinate', 'sparse_by_rows' or 'dense; lower or upper case variants are allowed.
+It should be one of 'coordinate', 'sparse_by_rows', 'sparse_by_columns', 'dense' or 'dense_by_columns'; lower or upper case variants are allowed.

 	*
 		- A_ne